 “Have you seen her perform before?” she asked.

-“I’m sure I have she’s been unremarkable before tonight.”
+I shook my head and said, “I’m sure I have she’s been unremarkable before tonight.”

 “It would be unfortunate if this is her first off night and it still came down to discard her.
 Maybe I could have helped her train.
 I have always been the most talented.”
 Verity stated.
 She shrugged.
 “No one gets a second chance with the Legion audits.”